 Set your pup up for success by giving them plenty of exercise and an opportunity to use the bathroom before setting off.
 Make sure they haven’t had much food or water in the few hours beforehand, and if this is their first time in the car, a crate in the vehicle—in the rear of an SUV or back seat of a car— might be most comfortable for them (and you).

-Whether you decide to have them in the hatch or the back seat, certain states do require dogs to be restrained in the car, so check your local regulations prior to setting off.
-Another good idea is to put down towels or blankets, which not only can make slippery car surfaces easier for dogs to navigate, but will also make cleaning up shedding or… other messes… simpler.
+Always secure your dog in a crate or another enclosure designed to keep dogs safe in cars, or using a harness intended for that purpose.
+It’s also a good idea to put down towels or blankets, which not only can make slippery car surfaces easier for dogs to navigate, but will also make cleaning up shedding or… other messes… simpler.
 Either way, pack some cleaning supplies in preparation for the unfortunate event of car sickness, and hope for the best!

 Once you’ve gotten a short journey down, begin building up to the big trip slowly, rather than jumping straight into it.
 Use fun but small runs, like to the park or to the vets to get your dog used to the experience and the idea that there can be exciting stuff awaiting them at the end of a car ride.
 Smaller trips will also help reveal any car-related issues they may have in a safe, familiar environment, rather than at the side of the road in the middle of nowhere.